scholacantorum/public-site/concerts/celtic/index.md

 buyTickets: true
 ---

-Celebrate this jubilant holiday weekend with Schola Cantorum&rsquo;s version of a _c&egrave;ili_&mdash;a party with dancing, music, food and drink!
-Enjoy haunting ballads, dances, and popular songs filled with merriment.
-Schola Cantorum invites you to don your green and join us for this can&rsquo;t-sit-still concert celebration.
+We donned our green, sang, danced, and had delicious food afterwards to celebrate this jubilant holiday weekend with Schola Cantorum&rsquo;s version of a _c&egrave;ili_&mdash;a party with dancing, music, food and drink!
+There were haunting ballads, dances, and popular songs filled with merriment.

 Sponsored by Beverly Hansberry and Scott McKim.